DoItBetter-Studio/XenoScript/README.md

   This layer is shared across games and embedded into the compiler, VM, packer, and LSP.

 - **Game-extended standard library** — additional `.xeno` files written by the game developer.
-  Each game ships its own extended stdlib as a `.xar` archive, defining engine APIs, events, host-facing types, and helpers.
-This extended stdlib is treated as part of the standard library for that game and is embedded into the compiler, VM, packer, LSP, and the game itself.
-Each game ships its own XenoScript environment.
+  Each game builds its own customized XenoScript toolchain with the extended stdlib embedded directly into the binaries (xenoc, xenovm, xar, xenolsp), defining engine APIs, events, host-facing types, and helpers.
+This creates a game-specific XenoScript dialect where game APIs are available via standard `<name>` imports, but embedded in the toolchain rather than distributed as external `.xar` files.

 - **External mod packages** — community or project-local `.xar` files.
   These live outside the game (for example, in a `/mods` directory) and are resolved from